acroucher/PyTOUGH/README.md

 Click the _Clone or download_ button at the right of the PyTOUGH web page and then click [Download ZIP](https://github.com/acroucher/PyTOUGH/archive/master.zip) , and save the .zip file to your computer.
 Unzip this to any directory on your computer.
 This will create a directory containing a file called `setup.py`.
 At the command line type `python setup.py install`.

+(Alternatively, if you are confident using the Git version control system, you can clone the PyTOUGH repository instead of downloading a .zip file.)

 # More information:

 For more detailed information on PyTOUGH, consult the user guide (PDF format, in the 'doc' directory of your PyTOUGH install) and the PyTOUGH [wiki](https://github.com/acroucher/PyTOUGH/wiki/), which has links to published articles on PyTOUGH.

 # What's new in PyTOUGH?

-The latest stable version is 1.5.0, which has:
+The latest stable version is 1.5.1, which has:

+* ability to import mulgrid from AMESH Voronoi grids
+* new t2grid / t2data rename_blocks() methods
-* Python 3 support
+* support for MOMOP section in TOUGH2 data files

-* Extensive code clean-up, inlcuding more PEP-8-compliant layout everywhere

-* Exporting mulgrid geometry to various mesh format via meshio library
+* ability to disallow spaces in block names when generating grids
+* fixes to enable running PyTOUGH with later versions of Numpy and VTK

 as well as various bug fixes and other minor enhancements.